William V. Houston: Education

 Houston began his college education in 1916 at Ohio State University (OSU) where he earned his baccalaureate degree in physics.
 He served in the military during 1918 and 1919.
 After teaching physics at the University of Dubuque for one year, he entered graduate studies at the University of Chicago and studied under Albert A. Michelson, who had won the Nobel Prize in Physics in 1907, and Robert Millikan who would win the Nobel Prize in Physics in 1923 for his measurement of the charge on the electron and for his work on the photoelectric effect.
 It was at this time that Houston began his experimental work on the fine structure of hydrogen and was awarded an M.S. in 1922.
 In 1922, he returned to Ohio State, where he was an instructor in physics and studied spectroscopy under A. D. Cole.
 Houston was granted his Ph.D. in 1925, after which he went to the California Institute of Technology (Caltech) on a National Research Fellowship, largely because Millikan had left Chicago for Caltech in 1922.
 At Caltech Houston continued his work in spectroscopy and making improvements in Fabry–Pérot interferometry.
 At Caltech, he taught a spectroscopy course out of Atombau und Spektrallinien, which became the "bible" of atomic theory for the new generation of physicists who developed atomic and quantum physics.
-In 1927 and 1928, Houston was awarded a Guggenheim Fellowship, which he used to go to Germany to do postgraduate study with Arnold Sommerfeld at the Ludwig Maximilian University of Munich and Werner Heisenberg at the University of Leipzig.
+In 1927 and 1928, Houston was awarded a Guggenheim Fellowship, which he used to go to Germany to do postgraduate study with Arnold Sommerfeld at the Ludwig-Maximilians-Universität München and Werner Heisenberg at Leipzig University.
 Also studying with Sommerfeld concurrently with Houston were Carl Eckart, Edwin C. Kemble, and Rudolf Peierls.
 At that time, the winter semester of 1927, Sommerfeld, in his special lectures, treated the theory of electrons in metals for the first time.
 As a course of study, Sommerfeld suggested to Houston that he investigate the mean free path of electrons and its relationship to resistance in metals as a function of temperature.
 Sommerfeld showed Houston the proof of a paper soon be published on the subject of Fermi statistics applied to phenomena in metals.
 Houston's and Eckart's works on the subject were published in the papers following Sommerfeld's article.
 After spending the winter semester of 1927 with Sommerfeld, Houston went to spend the spring semester of 1928 with Heisenberg in Leipzig.
 There, he studied the spin-orbit interaction in two-electron spectra.
 Houston was able to show the transition from Russell-Saunders coupling to jj-coupling in two-electron systems and its influence on the Zeeman effect.
-It was at this time that Houston formed a professional and personal friendship with Felix Bloch, who did pioneering work on the motion of electrons in periodic structures.
+It was at this time that Houston formed a professional and personal friendship with Felix Bloch, who did pioneer work on the motion of electrons in periodic structures.